 If no match can be found, the result of SPF validation is 'neutral', meaning no SPF validation is used in spam detection.

-This is why SPF policies usually end with an
+This is why SPF policies usually end with a term using the

 For example: the SPF